jshafto/midst-app/README.md

   - [ ] do you need a button, or can tools disappear automatically while typing? (do some ui testing there)
 - [ ] export most recent frame to rich text file (dot doc?)
 - [ ] wait for scroll to finish before replay continues
+- [ ] additional rich text features (indentation, underline, strikethrough)
+- [ ] restore cursor to most recent position when you switch back from replay mode (and scroll to that position)

 #### Major Features